xmos/lib_camera/doc/1_programming_guide/01_Introduction.rst

 Features
 ---------
+The XCORE-AI-EXPLORER board features an 15-pin MIPI CSI2 port (compatible with Raspberry PI).
+This port is connected to the Xcore-AI processor, so we can directly processing an image from an external sensor and performing various operations, such as converting a RAW image to an RGB image (applying ISP functions), analyzing the image using AI models with xmos-ai-tools, converting a MIPI camera to other interfaces as USB, SPI, etc.

+The FWK_Camera alongside with the Explorer board architecture provides the following features:

 - MIPI CSI2 interface
 - Up to 1GBps per lane
 - Low-resolution filtering
 - Supported cameras:
     - IMX219
-    - GC2145 (explain hardware modification)
+    - GC2145 [*]_

-The XCORE-AI-EXPLORER board features an 15-pin MIPI CSI2 port (compatible with Raspberry PI).
-This port is connected to the Xcore-AI processor, so we can directly processing an image from an external sensor and performing various operations, such as converting a RAW image to an RGB image (applying ISP functions), analyzing the image using AI models with xmos-ai-tools, converting a MIPI camera to other interfaces as USB, SPI, etc.

 This repository contains a set of tools for image acquisition, processing, and transmission.
 The architecture, viewed from a high level, is composed of the following elements: